FirmoDaniel/A-Better-Puppers/README.md

 ## User Experinace 2
 ### Question:
-"My dog is overly agressive towards other dogs, regardless of tehir size, and I'm afarid they'll get hurt, or hurt someone else."
+"My dog is overly agressive towards other dogs, regardless of their size, and I'm afarid they'll get hurt, or hurt someone else."

 ### Answer:
-"The site provides 'the four keys' YOUR ARE HERE !!!!!!!"
+"The site provides 'the four keys' to help with socialising your pet."
+The link for socialsation is displayed clearly on the landing page.

 [Site Response](https:#)

 ## User Experiance 3
 ### Question:
-"I walk my dog everyday but she still has boundless energy, and when I leave her alone she destroys furniture and anythign else she can get a hold of."
+"I walk my dog everyday but they still have boundless energy, and when I leave them alone they destroy furniture and anythign else they can get a hold of."

 ### Answer:
-"The site allows users to descibe their walking habbits, lenght, on/off leash, time of daye and what all that could mean.
-Again we rely on, and implore the user for, honesty.
-Using custom caluations we can get the owner on the right track and where extra help is required we have options available for house calls or custom tutorship from a real expert."
+"The site provides information on exercise utilising a list of facts, a snippet of our own experiance and a quick, helpful guide to demonstrate how long a dog should be walked based on some user inputs."

 [Site Response](https:#)